THE LIBERATION OF GEOFF

 Based on Living Greyhawk module GEO1-01, by Geoff Christy

 Back from a long patrol, the three young rangers are taking a meal at the Two Tents, a camp tavern in the refugee camp outside Hochoch, when they hear a rumor of a goblin incursion.
 A certain guardsman called Lucian tips them off, telling them that a band of Oytwood Elves pursued and slew the goblins, but several of the rascals escaped.
-If they Patriots hurry, they might track down the escapees before the Knights of Gran March arrive and steal the glory.
-This Lucian fellow is actually an agent of the Soon to be declared Army of the Liberation, and he is keen to test the mettle of the three young rangers.
-He has asked his friend, Gundoriel, and elf of Oytwood, to go with the rangers and keep an eye on them.
+If the patriots hurry, they might track down the escapees before the Knights of Gran March arrive and steal the glory.
+This Lucian fellow is actually an agent of the soon to be declared Army of the Liberation, and he is keen to test the mettle of the three young rangers.
+He has asked his friend, Gundoriel Thingolin, an elf of Oytwood, to accompany the three rangers and keep an eye on them.

-None of this is known to our heroes as the three young rangers agree to the adventure.
-A fourth character, an Oytwood elf named Gundoriel who speaks not a single word of common, joins the rangers, offering his services as a priest.
-Brin speaks elvish and serves as translator.
+None of this is known to the three young rangers when they agree to the adventure.
+A fourth character, an Oytwood elf named Gundoriel who speaks not a single word of Oeredian nor Flan, joins the rangers, offering his services as a priest.
+Bryn speaks elvish and serves as translator.

 The rangers pick up the trail of the goblin survivors of the battle and pursue them back toward Hochoch.
 They have not gone far at all when they are beset upon by a small band of orc hunters from Preston who also were in pursuit of the same goblins.
 A fight ensues, and the orcs are slain.
 The rangers resume tracking the escaped goblins.
 They follow the tracks to a nearby farm.
 At the edge of a half-harvested field, they discover a recently abandoned campsite where some six or seven goblins bedded down for the night.
 Following the trail further they find evidence of a skirmish.
 Farm tools lie abandoned on the ground.
 A blood trail and marks of a body being dragged away lead them to a nearby farmyard.
 Inside the barn, they discover the corpse of a teenage farmer’s son.

 The rangers approach the farmhouse, but the farmer comes out and attempts to send them away, assuring them that all is well.
-The rangers make as if to leave, but they rush the house by stealth from different sides, entering through windows and forcing entrance through the front door.
-Several goblins are discovered inside, filling sacks with provisions and eating the farmer’s chickens.
+The rangers make as if to leave, but they suspect the truth.
+They rush the house by stealth from different sides, entering through windows and forcing entrance through the front door.
+Several goblins are inside, filling sacks with provisions and eating the farmer’s chickens.
 The farmer, his wife, and a young son are also present.
-The farmer attempts to block the rangers, urging them not to fight since his daughter is held hostage in the loft above.
+The farmer attempts to block the rangers, urging them not to fight since the goblins hold his daughter hostage in the loft above.
 Nevertheless, a battle ensues.

 The rangers agree to Fenik’s terms.
 Along with the rest of the members of the family, they withdraw to the barn while Fenik drags the girl away toward the woods.
 Fearing treachery, Ansgar sets off in pursuit, but Fenik has kept his word.
 He releases the girl.
 The girl runs to her parents.
 The goblin disappears into the woods, moving too quickly to pursue.

 Cavalrymen from the Gyruff Liberation Army arrive and take statements.
 They instruct the heroes to turn over the book they obtained to Captain Parn.
 The book turns out to be a spellbook in secondary use.
-It contains several spells, but it also contains, written in an orcish hand, troop numbers and strategic information on the garrison at Preston.
+It contains several spells, but it also contains scrawl written in an orcish hand: troop numbers and strategic information on the garrison at Preston.
 Captain Parn says, “This is of great importance to us.
-It will help us greatly.
+It will help us much.
 Please leave me now so I may speak to my superiors about this.
 It would please me if you would leave your names with my aide.”
-He then leaves the tent in the direction of the of the other officers’ tents.

-Back at the Two Tents, the heroes are toasted by other Patriots and given a round of drinks.
+Back at the Two Tents, the heroes are toasted by other patriots of Geoff and given a round of drinks.